utxostack/utxo-stack-doc/docs/app-chain.md

 App chain employs an extended UTXO Cell model that is isomorphic to RGB++ compatible chains.

-Given that App chain, RGB++, and Bitcoin all use UTXO-like structures, we utilize UTXO-specific technologies like Single-use seals and Client-side verification to securely enable cross-chain asset transfers.
+App chain, RGB++ compatible chains, and Bitcoin all use UTXO-like structures.
+By utilizing UTXO-specific technologies like single-use seals and client-side verification (CSV), the assets can be cross-chained while ensuring security.

 ### Turing-complete VM